Do you find it difficult to shed pounds, even when sticking to a regular exercise routine and eating well?

 More than 70 years ago, American psychologist William Sheldon classified people’s bodies into three types according to their shared physical traits.
-Also known as somatotypes, they are endomorph (round), ectomorph (skinny), and mesomorph (muscular).
+Also known as somatotypes, these three body types are endomorph (round), ectomorph (lean), and mesomorph (muscular).

 As a rule, people with endomorphic bodies have slower metabolisms.

-This means that their bodies can’t burn calories for fuel fast enough.
+This means that their bodies don’t burn calories as effectively as the other two somatotypes.
 Instead, those calories are converted into fats and stored around the body.

-Due to the relatively short stature that accommodates a lot of muscle and body fat, endomorphic body type in men is often referred to as stocky body type.
-Despite the somewhat negative connotation of the term, men with a stocky body aren’t necessarily fat – they’re just slightly overweight and are usually hiding a considerable amount of muscle mass underneath a layer of body fat.
+Due to the relatively short stature that accommodates a lot of muscle and body fat, the endomorphic body type is often referred to as stocky body type.

-Endomorphs can gain muscle just as easily as body fat.
+Endomorphs gain muscle just as easily as body fat.